gabriel-manfredi/Machine-Learning-in-Films/README.md

-# IMDB
+# Machine Learning in Films
-##### Some data analyses, visualizations, and predictive models related to the Movies and Films area using data obtained from IMDB database.
+##### Some data analyses, visualizations, and predictive models related to the Movies and Films area using data obtained from IMDB (and others) databases.

 ## Notebooks:
 ### Word2Vec in non-NLP context